 Another useful option for line, area, bar, and scatter charts is trend lines.
-If you have a question where you’re grouping by a time field, open up the visualization options by clicking the gear icon, and turn the
+If you have a question where you’re grouping by a time field, open up the visualization settings and turn the

 Show trend line toggle on to display a trend line.
 Metabase will choose the best type of line to fit to the trend of your series.
-This will even work if you have multiple numbers selected in the View section of your question.
-It won’t work, however, if you have any groupings beyond the one time field.
+This will even work if you have multiple metrics selected in your summary.
+But it won’t work if you have any groupings beyond the one time field.